twlz0ne/multi-translate.el/README.md

 ## Usage

+- `multi-translate`

+    Translate text from input.

+- `multi-translate-at-point`

-- Move cursor onto a word or mark a region.
+    Translate word or region.
-- Press `M-x multi-translate-at-point RET`.

-    This function will translate word or region from source language to target language.

-    The source/target languages can be specified by the variable `multi-translate-language-pair`, and also can be manually specified by `C-u`.
+- `multi-translate-amend-query`

+    Amend current query and resubmit it.

 ## Use different backends translate words and sentences